Songeo/songeo-io-web/content/post/_index.md

 ---
-description: Sección de artículos
+description: some posts
-title: BLOG
+title: posts
 ---

-En esta sección se encuentran artículos.